Xomega-Net/Xomega.Docs/docs/visual-studio/modeling/domain.md

 ## Domain objects

-You can define domain objects in the Xomega model with an `object` element either under the `objects` node of the top-level `module` element, or within the `subobjects` element of its parent aggregate object.
+You can define domain objects in the Xomega model with an `object` element either under the `objects` node of the top-level `module` element or within the `subobjects` element of its parent aggregate object.
 The object's `name` should be unique either globally or within its parent object.

-The following snippet shows object's possible elements in the order they must be listed, when present, provided that you cannot have more than one element of each kind.
+The following snippet shows the object's possible elements in the order they must be listed when present, provided that you cannot have more than one element of each kind.

 ```xml
 <module xmlns="http://www.xomega.net/omodel"